CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/GENERAL_ISSUE.md

 ---
 name: General Issue
-about: General Issue in CliMa
+about: General Issue in CLIMA
 ---

 <!--
-Thanks for addressing issues in CliMa, the Climate Machine
+Thanks for addressing issues in CLIMA, the Climate Machine

 Please fill in the information below